DEMENTIA EDUCATION SPECIALISTS

 Certified Independent Trainer/ Consultant

 Fiona has provided care for persons living with dementia and their families in Wichita for over 25 years.
 She has been a care partner in the inpatient geriatric psychiatric care setting, the home health setting and has directed two inpatient geriatric psychiatric units.
-Fiona has had years of educational training experience and is currently certified in Positive Approach To Care training and consulting, the Crisis Prevention and Intervention program and is an Apollo Health ReCode practitioner.
+Fiona has had years of educational training experience and is currently certified in Positive Approach To Care training and consulting, and the Crisis Prevention and Intervention program.
 Upon observing health care providers attempt to care for persons living with dementia , she became convinced we need to provide care "with" them, not "to" them, which led her to the Teepa Snow Positive Approach To Care Program.
 Fiona's favorite quote is "changing minds...one brain at a time"

 Marketing and Promotions Manager